This post is perfect for someone planning a trip to Florence. Especially, the first time visitor.

 I loved spending time walking along the river, in the morning on a clear day with the buildings reflected on the water and rowers making their way up and down the river.
-And at other times, when the sky was overcast and gloomy.
-The Arno has many moods.
+And at other times, when the sky was overcast and gloomy the Arno looked enticingly moody.

 I missed seeing it a night, another thing to add to my list for next time.

-I spent time wandering through Piazza della Signoria, and behind the Fountain of Neptune I found a water fountain, with two taps, one has still water and the other sparkling!
+I spent time wandering Piazza della Signoria.
+Behind the Fountain of Neptune I found a water fountain with two taps, one has still water and the other sparkling!

 I ended my day with a picnic in my room and then a walk to find gelato.
 A short walk turned into a long one again when I found myself a little lost.
 I took the wrong street off the Piazza del Duomo and missed my hotel!
 Getting lost was becoming a habit, but that’s not a bad pastime to indulge in Florence.